ideri/IDERInote/PowerShell_Scripts/PromptForCurrentRoom/README.md

 You need a solution to update your current room info manually and use this info in your IDERI note HotkeySupport message, but without the need of administrative rights.

 ### Solution
 Thats what this script is for!
-It will prompt you for your current location info and than saved it to user environment variable that you can use in your message text of the IDERI note Hotkey.
+It will prompt you for your current location info and than saves it in a user environment variable that you can use in your message text of the IDERI note Hotkey.
 As it is a user env var there is no need for elevated rights to update the information.

 ## How to setup